DianaSensei/File-Tool/README.md

 # File-Tool
-App Rename File and Folder in windows use WPF
+Application Rename File and Folder in Windows use WPF